jerrycan619/mStream/README.md

 For more information about mStream checkout the original repository: https://github.com/IrosTheBeggar/mStream

 ### Changes
-* remmoved inline CSS and sorted all styles in SASS
+* remmoved inline CSS and sorted all styles in SASS (7in1 architecture) (WIP)
 * 2 complete new UI's.
 One for destop usage, One for mobile usage
 * build up on Bootstrap
 * use updated librarys (i.e howler.js)
 * stock icons replaced by materialdesignicons.com
 * extended Jukebox controls (seek,volume)
-* a lot of other things
+* a lot of other things (mediaSession API, animations, ...)

 ### Version: 0.1.0
 * Initial Release.
 Alpha testing stage.